akka/akka-http/docs/src/main/paradox/scala/http/common/marshalling.md

 or any headers then a @scala[`ToEntityMarshaller[T]`]@java[`Marshaller<T, MessageEntity`] won't work.
 You'll need to fall down to providing a
 @scala[`ToResponseMarshaller[T]`]@java[`Marshaller<T, HttpResponse>`] or a @scala[`ToRequestMarshaller[T]`]@java[`Marshaller<T, HttpRequest>`] directly.

-For writing your own marshallers you won't have to "manually" implement the `Marshaller` @scala[trait]@java[class] directly.
+For writing your own marshallers you won't have to "manually" implement the @unidoc[Marshaller] @scala[trait]@java[class] directly.

 @@@ div { .group-scala }

-Rather, it should be possible to use one of the convenience construction helpers defined on the `Marshaller`
+Rather, it should be possible to use one of the convenience construction helpers defined on the @unidoc[Marshaller]
 companion:

 @@snip [Marshaller.scala]($akka-http$/akka-http/src/main/scala/akka/http/scaladsl/marshalling/Marshaller.scala) { #marshaller-creation }